HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

 The iCEstick is a development board for the ICE40 FPGA family that has been available for the ICE40 FPGA family for a long while.
 It has been a staple board for showing examples of open-source ICE40 based tool flows due to its ubiquity and low cost.
 It comes with a FTDI 2232H controller for flashing the SPI EEPROM containing the FPGA bitstream and eventual other content, as well as performing UART I/O.

-Since the FPGA bitstream is stored in an off the shelf EEPROM - and the FPGA doesn't support any bitstream encryption - it is possible to directly read back the bitstream from the EEPROM.
+Since the FPGA bitstream is stored in an off-the-shelf EEPROM - and the FPGA doesn't support any bitstream encryption - it is possible to directly read back the bitstream from the EEPROM.

 To do the extraction the **icestorm** tool `iceprog` can be used:
 ```sh